infoqualitylab/website/projects/confidence-in-research-synthesis/outputs.md

 Yuanxi Fu, Caitlin Vitosky Clarke, Mark Van Moer, and Jodi Schneider.
 (2024).
 “Exploring Evidence Selection with the Inclusion Network”.  *Quantitative Science Studies* 5(1): 219–245. [doi:10.1162/qss_a_00287](https://doi.org/10.1162/qss_a_00287)

 Christoph Stade, Jodi Schneider, and Yuanxi Fu.
 (2024).
 “Making sense of the environmental science landscape: An exploration of the CEEDER database.”
-In The Association for Information Science and Technology MET-STI 2024: Workshop on Informetric, Scientometric and Scientific and Technical Information Research.
+In *The Association for Information Science and Technology MET-STI 2024: Workshop on Informetric, Scientometric and Scientific and Technical Information Research*.
 Online, November 13. [doi:10.5281/zenodo.13895516](http://doi.org/10.5281/zenodo.13895516)

 Malik Salami, Corinne McCumber, and Jodi Schneider.
 “Reassessment of the agreement in retraction indexing across 4 multidisciplinary sources: Crossref, Retraction Watch, Scopus, and Web of Science.”
-In The Association for Information Science and Technology MET-STI 2024: Workshop on Informetric, Scientometric and Scientific and Technical Information Research.
+In *The Association for Information Science and Technology MET-STI 2024: Workshop on Informetric, Scientometric and Scientific and Technical Information Research*.
 Online, November 13.
 Best student paper award. [doi:10.5281/zenodo.14004526](http://doi.org/10.5281/zenodo.14004526)

 Christoph Stade, Jodi Schneider, and Yuanxi Fu+.
 (2025).
 “From evidence to insights: GraphRAG as a dynamic knowledge layer for the Collaboration for Environmental Evidence's Database of Evidence Reviews.”
-In The Workshop on Knowledge Graphs for Sustainability at the Extended Semantic Web Conference 2025.
+In *The Workshop on Knowledge Graphs for Sustainability at the Extended Semantic Web Conference 2025*.
 Portoroz, Slovenia.
 June 1st.
 CEUR-WS Proceedings volume 4002, pages 39-45.  [https://ceur-ws.org/Vol-4002/short6.pdf](https://ceur-ws.org/Vol-4002/short6.pdf)

 ### Software (alphabetical by repository name)